 It’s important to keep your elbow fixed behind you throughout the entire range of motion.
 If you allow your elbow to move forwards your going to recruit too much of your front delts and reduce activation of your bicep long head.

 If you find it difficult to keep your elbow in place, consider dropping to a lighter weight as you may be going to heavy to keep proper form.

 How To Do The Bayesian Cable Curl

-- Firstly, attach a D handle attachment to a cable machine, it should be positioned at the bottom of the machine.
+- Firstly, clip on a D handle attachment to a cable machine with the pulley set to the bottom.

 - Pause for one or two seconds and squeeze your biceps.

 - Exhale and lower the weight back to the starting position.

 The incline dumbbell curl is a great way to primarily work the long head of your biceps muscle.
 It involves curling dumbbells while lying on an incline bench that’s set at an angle, typically between 30 to 60 degrees.

 The angle of the bench is what helps to isolate the long head of the biceps.
 The higher you set the bench, the easier the exercise will be to perform.

 How To Do The Incline Dumbbell Curl